kmille/zammad-pgp-auto-import/README.md

 export LISTEN_HOST="0.0.0.0"
 export LISTEN_PORT="22000"

-source secrets.source

-zammad-pgp-import -h
+kmille@spring:~/projects/zammad-pgp-import# uv run zammad-pgp-import -h
-usage: zammad-pgp-import [-h] [--backend] [--import-key IMPORT_KEY] [--import-thunderbird IMPORT_THUNDERBIRD] [--version]
+usage: zammad-pgp-import [-h] [--backend] [--import-key IMPORT_KEY] [--remove-expired-keys] [--run-webhook-for-ticket RUN_WEBHOOK_FOR_TICKET]
+                         [--check-all-tickets] [--import-thunderbird IMPORT_THUNDERBIRD] [--version]

 Zammad webhook that automatically imports PGP keys.
 There is also a cli to import PGP keys manually.
 Configuration is done via environment variables.
+Docs
-Docs can be found here: https://github.com/kmille/zammad-pgp-auto-import
+can be found here: https://github.com/kmille/zammad-pgp-auto-import

 options:
   -h, --help            show this help message and exit --backend, -b         run webhook backend --import-key, -i IMPORT_KEY
-                        use key server to import pgp key by supplied email/key id --import-thunderbird, -t IMPORT_THUNDERBIRD
+                        use key server to import pgp key by supplied email/key id --remove-expired-keys
+                        Iterate over all imported PGP keys in Zammad and remove the expired ones --run-webhook-for-ticket RUN_WEBHOOK_FOR_TICKET
+                        Run webhook for a specific ticket.
+Needs the ticket id --check-all-tickets   Iterate over all tickets and run webhook for each ticket --import-thunderbird, -t IMPORT_THUNDERBIRD
                         Needs a global-messages-db.sqlite file.
 Get all email addresses from global-messages-db.sqlite (part of a Thunderbird profile).
+Try
-Try to find a PGP key and import it to Zammad.
+                        to find a PGP key and import it to Zammad.
 As there is rate limiting, we sleep for a long time after each attempt.
-So you may want to run this on a server --version             show version
+So you may want to
+                        run this on a server
+  --version             show version

 ```

 ### Configuration